sebastjan-hribar/sebastjan-hribar.github.io/_posts/2022-01-08-rokku-with-hanami.markdown

 end
 {% endhighlight %}

-Last but not least, we need to override the "check_authorization" method in all actions where we don't require it.
+Last but not least, we need to override the `check_authorization` method in all actions where we don't require it.

 {% highlight ruby %}
 def check_authorization; end